 There are many different eye conditions; you will need to have a detailed eye examination which could take up to 2 hours, depending on the complexity of tests required.
 The durations indicated below are average.

 Registration (5 minutes)

-On arrival you will be asked to fill in a registration card.
-Please give your complete permanent address with telephone number.
+On arrival, you will be asked to fill in a registration card.
+Please give your complete permanent address with the telephone number.
 You will be asked to take a seat until our receptionist accompanies you to your vision test.
 If the patient is below 15 years, you will be taken directly to the Paediatric ophthalmology.

 Vision test (10 minutes):

 Every patient has a simple test to check their level of vision from an eye chart.

 Refraction (10 minutes)

 A refractionist will place a series of the lens in front of your eyes and will ask which looks clearer.
 This test determines your exact eye power and determines your level of sight.

 Preliminary examination (20 minutes)